cnlohr/rv003usb/README.md

 The reason why D+/D- is "flipped" here verses `usb_config.h` is because for USB low-speed, the D+/D- lines are swapped.
 It is frustratingly unintuitive.

+As-written you **cannot** use PD6,7 or PC6,7 in any combination with the USB stack.
+You must use other pins.

  * `U1` is a CH32V003
  * `J1` is a USB type C connector.
  * `R1` 1.5k 5% is required under all configurations, though it may connect D- to DPU or VCC if the intent is for the part to always be on-bus.